When choosing a bird watching vacation or birding tour, careful planning is the birdwatchers best resource for a

-While you can have it all arranged by an agency and that's a fair way to go, I believe you'll get a lot of enjoyment out of a birding trip you develope within your own interest.
+While you can have it all arranged by an agency and that's a fair way to go, I believe you'll get a lot of enjoyment out of a birding trip you develop within your own interest.

 After the first time, you'll be able to plan consecutive trips faster and with less expense than a tour company.

 Two recommended resources for developing the first part of your birdwatching adventure are: Where The Birds Are and a little bit older but still useful Birdfinder: A Birders Guide to Planning North American Trips These books not only provide familiar national park and national wildlife refuges, but also a wide range of state parks, forest, nature preserves, research stations, deserts and more.

 Including, maps, bird list and bird-finding directions.